oliverzh2000/audio-networking/README.md

 high-frequency waveforms that are only a few samples wide.

 The default bit duration is 8 samples.
-On computers with `44.1KHz` sample rate, this translates to a `44100/8 = 5512.5 bit/s` maximum bitrate (still orders of magnitude less than the theoretical maximum bitrate on a 44.1KHz bandwidth, though).
+On computers with `44.1KHz` sample rate, this translates to a `44100/8 = 5512.5 bit/s` maximum bitrate (still orders of magnitudes less than the theoretical maximum bitrate, though).
 After accounting for the overhead of frames, and the inter-frame gaps, you can get ~`3Kbit/s`.

 Shorter bit durations give higher bitrates but unfortunately also increases audio distortion and the likelyhood of a bit-error in transmission.
-Computers with higher-quality digital-to-analog and analog-to-digital converters may be able to handle shorter bit durations.
+Computers with higher-quality digital-to-analog and analog-to-digital converters may be able to handle shorter bit durations, while still keeping error-rate acceptably low.

 #### Decoding
 Because Manchester encoding ensures that each logical bit has a transition in it, the reciever can easily synchronize its clock and decode.